etefera/kpt/site/content/en/concepts/functions.md

----
-title: "Functions"
-linkTitle: "Functions"
-weight: 4
-type: docs
-description: >
-   Functions goals and specification
+# Function goals and specifications
----

 ## Introduction